 Examination form: an open written home assignment in the form of an empirical project.
 The topic is to be approved by the teacher.

 Length: 15-20 standard pages excluding appendices.
 If multiple participants the length of the assignment must be in reasonable proportion to the number of contributors.

-Multiple

-participants: possible, provided that each individual contributor's work stands and can

-be assessed on its own, see § 17.
+participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17.

-Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/1 st June respectively.
+Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/1st

-Second examiner: external

-Assessment: 7-point grading scale

-Weighting: 10 ECTS

-Media Analysis (Medieanalyse) Teaching activity no.: Study/Profile: The Master's Programme in Business, Language and Culture, Cand.negot.; Profile: Global Marketing Management, International Communication Management ECTS: 10 ECTS City: Odense Semester: 2nd semester Institute: Institute of Language and Communication Language of instruction: English Responsible teacher: Christian Heyde Petersen Approved: 19th of May 2011
+Media Analysis (Medieanalyse) Teaching activity no.: The Master's Programme in Business, Language and Culture, Cand.negot.; Study/Profile: Profile: Global Marketing Management, International Communication v Management ECTS: 10 ECTS City: Odense Semester: 2nd semester Institute: Institute of Language and Communication Language of instruction: English Responsible teacher: Christian Heyde Petersen Approved: 19th of May 2011

-21/2 hours per week in the 2nd semester).
+21⁄2 hours per week in the 2nd semester).
 Weighting: 10 ECTS